Dolors Aleu i Riera

-Dolores Aleu Riera (7 April 1857 in Barcelona – 19 February 1913) was a noted Spanish medical doctor.
+Dolores Aleu Riera (7 April 1857 in Barcelona – 19 February 1913) was a Spanish medical doctor.
 She was the first woman in Spain to be licensed in medicine and the second woman in the country to earn a Doctor of Medicine degree.

 Early life and education

 An only child, Aleu learned to read by age 5.
-She studied at the University of Barcelona, though during 1874-1875 she attended classes at the University of Valencia.
+She studied at the University of Barcelona, though during 1874–1875 she attended classes at the University of Valencia.
 She earned her undergraduate degree in July 1874.
 The following September, she enrolled in the university's medical school.
-Aleu completed her studies in 1879, but she didn't receive permission to take the licensing exam until nearly three years later, in the spring of 1882.
+Aleu completed her studies in 1879, but she did not receive permission to take the licensing exam until nearly three years later, in the spring of 1882.
 She finally took the exam on 19 June that year.
 She passed with excellent marks and thus became the first Spanish woman licensed to practice medicine.
 On 8 October 1882 Aleu became just the second Spanish woman to earn a doctorate in medicine (she received her MD a few days after Martina Castells Ballespí).

 Her thesis, presented on October 6, was titled On the need to set the hygienic and moral education of women on a new course, and supervised by Professor Joan Giné i Partagàs, dean of the Faculty of Medicine and rector of the UB.
 In it, she criticized discrimination against women.
 Her thesis is stored at the Biblioteca Pública Arús.